 A: Vets and other professionals such as farriers and equine dentistry technicians will continue to provide treatment in an emergency.
-Official bodies such as The British Equine Veterinary Association and Farriers' Registration Council are providing professionals with guidance as they make necessary changes to their usual services to comply with the latest advice.
+Official bodies such as The British Equine Veterinary Association and Farriers' Registration Council have provided guidance to professionals who may need to make changes to their services to comply with the latest advice.
 This may include the delay of non-emergency veterinary care and the use of telemedicine in replace of physical visits.
 There may also be delays in the supply of some medications.

 From Tuesday 14 April 2020 your vet may consider attending non-emergency visits and procedures.
 Your vet will risk assess each case individually and follow strict hygiene measures to keep you and their teams as safe as possible.

 If you do need to contact your vet, it helps to be prepared.
 The British Equine Veterinary Association have produced a series of videos to help owners prepare to answer some of the questions your vet may ask you during a video call including instructional videos: